Zinbo/software-dev-repository/content/posts/Architecture/index.md

 # Servlets

-the user/client can only request static webpage from the server.
-This is not good enough, if the user wants to read the web page based on his input.
-The basic idea of Servlet container is using Java to dynamically generate the web page on the server side.
-So servlet container is essentially a part of a web server that interacts with the servlets.

 Servlet is an interface defined in javax.servlet package.
 It declares three essential methods for the life cycle of a servlet – init(), service(), and destroy().
 They are implemented by every servlet(defined in SDK or self-defined) and are invoked at specific times by the server.
 The service() method is invoked upon each request after its initialization.
 Each request is serviced in its own separate thread.
 The web container calls the service() method of the servlet for every request.
 The service() method determines the kind of request being made and dispatches it to an appropriate method to handle the request.

 Apache Tomcat is an implementation of the java servlet and a servlet container.

-## How does a servlet contaienr and a web server process a request?
+## How does a servlet container and a web server process a request?
 1. Web server receives HTTP request
 2. Web server forwards the request to servlet container
 3. The servlet is dynamically retrieved and loaded into the address space of the container, if it is not in the container.